PBorocz/raindrop-io-py/README.md

 Python wrapper for [raindrop.io API](https://developer.raindrop.io/).

-This is a _fork_ of [https://github.com/atsuoishimoto/python-raindropio](python-raindropio) from [https://github.com/atsuoishimoto](Atsuo Ishimoto).
+This is a fork of [python-raindropio](https://github.com/atsuoishimoto/python-raindropio) from [Atsuo Ishimoto](https://github.com/atsuoishimoto).
 I needed a few additions and desired a simple terminal-based UI for interactive work with Raindrop itself.

 ## Requirements